Room Selection Dates

 Lottery Number – what’s that?

 Your lottery number is a computerized random number assigned to each student and it reflects your graduation year and gown status.
 Residential Life uses this number to determine the order in which students choose their rooms.
-Lottery numbers can be accessed below.
+Links to lottery numbers are posted at the bottom of this page.
+There are also lists of lottery numbers posted on the bulletin board outside the Residential Life office in the Bishop's Common.
 The Office of Residential Life cannot change your class or gownsmen status.
-If your class or gownsmen status is incorrect, you must contact the Registrar's Office by Friday, March 30.
-If the Registrar's Office confirms that you are listed in the wrong class or gownsmen status, you should stop by the Office of Residential Life to get a new number; all lottery numbers will be reassigned by Friday, April 5.
-New numbers are generated randomly from lottery numbers assigned to student staff members (Proctors, EMTs, members of the fire team etc.) who are assigned to specific housing and therefore do not need to go through the room lottery system.
+If your class or gownsmen status is incorrect, you must contact the Registrar's Office by Friday, April 4.
+If the Registrar's Office confirms that you are listed in the wrong class or gownsmen status, you should stop by the Office of Residential Life to get a new number; all lottery numbers will be reassigned by Friday, April 11.
+New numbers are generated randomly from lottery numbers assigned to student staff members (Proctors, EMTs, members of the fire team, etc.) who are assigned to specific housing and therefore do not need to go through the room lottery system.

 How you use your lottery number?